mead-ml/mead-baseline/docs/xpctl.md

 ### Installation

 In the `xpctl` dir, run `pip install -e`.
-Before installation, you can create a file `mongocred.py` at `xpctl/drivers/` if you do not want to pass the parameters everytime you start the command.
+Before installation, you can create a file `xpctlcred.json` at your `HOME` directory if you do not want to pass the parameters everytime you start the command.
 The file should look like this:

 ```
+{
-creds = {"user": <username>,
+ "user": <username>,
  "passwd": <password>,
  "dbhost": <dbhost>,
  "dbport": <dbport>